scleradb/scleradb.github.io/docsrc/setup/install.md

     > scleradmin --install --root <sclera-root>

-Please substitute your location of choice for `<sclera-root>`.
-This directory must not exist before installation, it is created by the command.
-(This is enforced to avoid accidental overwrites.)
+In the above, `<sclera-root>` is the directory where you want Sclera to be installed.
+This directory must not exist before installation, it is created by the command (this is a safeguard againt accidental overwrites).
+The contents of the directory after installation are described [later in this document](#root-directory-structure).

 The installation involves downloading core sclera components and associated libraries.
 This might take a few minutes; you can monitor the progress by viewing the generated logs in `<sclera-root>/install/log/install.log`.
-The contents of the directory after installation are described later in this document.

 #### Using the Shell